anitawoodruff/err-holidaybot/README.md

 # err-holidaybot

 An errbot plugin for querying whether colleagues are on holiday using the BambooHR API.

+Also contains a standalone python3 script for querying who's out directly from command line, without the need for a bot.

-## Usage (Errbot plugin)
+## Usage

+Ask it "who's out?" to get a list of who is currently on leave, or "is X in?" to find out if somebody is away and if so when they will be back.
+(It accepts a few variants on these phrases, try and see).

+If connecting to HipChat, the plugin can optionally be configured to look up colleagues from their HipChat handles and pipe up if someone is @mentioned who is currently on leave.

+The standalone script is at `whosout.py` - run `./whosout.py --help` for info.
+Note, you will need a `holidaybot_credentials.cfg` file as per the 'Configuring from file' section below.

+### Installation

 The following instructions assume your err bot is set up as per the instructions at http://errbot.net/user_guide/setup/

-I have only tested this using HipChat, no guarantees it will work with other chat servers.

-### Installation

 Requirements: Python3 and python module `unidecode` on the machine running your bot.